nanoutils/nanoutils/docs/docs/methods.md

 ## `applyTo`

-Passes a value to a function
+Passes value to a function

 ```js
 import { apply, applyTo } from 'nanoutils'